 - Scale: How big is the problem?
 This measure describes the underlying scale of the problem, puts it into context and presents past trends at Scotland level.

 The report of the Ministerial Task Force, Equally Well (published in June 2008), recommended that these indicators and measures should be adopted and a report published.
-The first report was published in September 2008 and an update was published in September 2009.
-This report represents the third of a series of annual publications.
+The first report was published in September 2008 and updates were published in September 2009, October 2010 and October 2011.
+This report represents the fifth of a series of annual publications.